 The hoopla surrounding this book since its publication in June 2018 has been phenomenal.
 Set in mid-1980s Brisbane, it’s the tale of two brothers, a lost father, a junkie mother, heroin dealers, murderers and an ex-crim babysitter whose jailbreaks earned him the nickname Houdini of Boggo Road.

 The Lucky Galah by Tracy Sorensen

-Three of the books are pure works of fiction — a pink and grey galah narrates Sorensen’s novel.
+Three of these books are pure works of fiction — a pink and grey galah narrates Sorensen’s novel.
 But Boy Swallows Universe is based on Dalton’s life.
 Like the young protagonist, Eli Bell, his parents were heroin addicts and dealers in Brisbane in the 1980s, and he grew up to be a journalist (Dalton writes for The Australian).

 After finishing the book, I checked the literary definition of “amplitude” on Vocabulary.com:

 Describes the depth, breadth, or magnitude of something — in other words, how big or full it is.
 If people compliment the amplitude of a piece of writing, it means the writer put much emotion into it.

 Yes, Boy Swallows Universe deserves the hoopla — it has amplitude aplenty.
 And as much as I enjoyed reading my other books on the Miles Franklin longlist, if Dalton doesn’t win, then I want to read the book that does!

 Update 3 July 2019: Wow, Boy Swallows Universe didn’t make the Miles Franklin shortlist!
 However, Dyschronia and A Stolen Season are on it and, having read both books, either would be worthy winners of the Award.

 Update 29 July 2019: And the winner was, Too Much Lip by Melissa Lucashenko.
 I later read this book, and it, too, has amplitude!

 © 2019 Robert Fairhead